 Makes sense that Tarantino make this agitated a movie now: In interviews, Tarantino has frequently said that he’ll only make one more movie after his ninth, knowing how rare it is for directors to continue making quote-unquote great movies into old age.
 Despite clearly being in command of his sensibilities, Tarantino still cannot escape the sensation of feeling out of place, cognizant of quickly evolving cultural tastes.

 The casting further solidifies the anxious, transitional tenor.
 There’s a lot of nepotism in Once Upon a Time in Hollywood.
 Maya Hawke, the lookalike daughter of Ethan Hawke and Tarantino muse Uma Thurman, appears as Linda Kasabian.
 Andie MacDowell, A-lister of the late-1980s and most of the ‘90s, is the mother of Margaret Qualley, who plays Pussycat, the Manson girl who gets the most screen time of any of her cult affiliates in the film.
-Rumer Willis, daughter of Bruce Willis and Demi Moore, appears as Sharon Tate’s sister.
+Rumer Willis, daughter of Bruce Willis and Demi Moore, appears as a good friend of Sharon Tate’s.
 Kevin Smith’s daughter, the goofily named Harley Quinn, is one of the many women living at Spahn Ranch.
 We know that Tarantino hasn’t cast these people because he wants to do their parents a favor, though: he’s cast them, probably, to further elicit a sense of replacement — that room now cannot be made for their parents with the same level of once-strong urgency.
 They don’t quite have as much cultural capital as they used to.

 Elsewhere, the casting complements the overhanging idea of parallel universes, alternate timelines.
 Robbie is too an exciting young star like Tate once was; would the latter have been able to evolve into a Robbie type had she lived?
 DiCaprio and Pitt, though not facing lows approximate to their characters, are also in new stages of their careers.
 Rick and Cliff as much bring what-if scenarios for both of them to the fore as they do refract biographical details.
 Tarantino couldn't have done this unintentionally.
 DiCaprio, weathered and bulkier than he was even half a decade ago, is a far cry from his rakish and dewy-skinned young self, who still follows him around pop-culturally.
 Having not appeared in a film since 2015’s precarious and desperate The Revenant, for which he won his first leading actor Oscar, he, like Rick, now seems ever-aware of the hazards of a career misstep.
 His widely mocked habit of dating women younger than 25 suggests discomfort with settling down, recognizing the reality of aging.
 (In the movie, a big part of his character arc involves a doomed-to-fail romantic relationship with a younger woman; he meets her while making a few Spaghetti Westerns in Italy.)